Riyachauhan11/QueryGenie/README.md

 QueryGenie is an AI-powered customer support automation system that categorizes incoming queries and emails, analyzes sentiment, and generates AI-driven responses based on confidence scores and the urgency or intensity of emotions detected in customer requests.

-**Note:** This project is a **prototype** designed to fulfill the high-level functionality of the final product.
-It is will undergo significant changes in future iterations.

 > 📌 **Tech Stack Used**
 > - **Programming Language:** Python
 > - **Machine Learning & NLP:** Scikit-learn, NLTK, Transformers (Hugging Face)